moomerman/google_oauth/README.md

 Before you begin you will need a <code>client_id</code> and <code>client_secret</code> for your application from Google.
 You can create one from the [Google API Console](https://code.google.com/apis/console/) - ensure you click on API Access and create an OAuth2 client ID.

+With your Client ID credentials you can now initialize the client:

     client = GoogleOAuth::Client.new(
       :client_id => 'YOUR_CLIENT_ID',
       :client_secret => 'YOUR_CLIENT_SECRET',